michaeljones/on-commit-messages/README.md

 ### Understanding

-The most obvious reason for a good commit message is to help people understand the changes being made.
+The best reason for good commit message is to help people understand the changes being made.
 This might be:

 - Your colleague doing a code review the same day you made it.
-- A team member trying to understand your change a week later when you're on holiday
+- A team member trying to understand your change a week later when you're on holiday.
 - A new person joining the project and trying to understand the reason for the code being in the state that it is in.
 - You trying to understand your own changes six months later.